 - 3. State of residence.
 The policy must cover an insured who was a resident of Maine when coverage first became effective under the policy.
 A certificate covering an insured who is a resident of Maine may qualify as a Partnership Policy even if the situs of the underlying group insurance contract is in another state.
 An insured who moves to Maine after buying a Partnership Policy in a different state may qualify for reciprocal treatment as described below in Section H, if the state participates in reciprocity, or the insured may exchange the policy for a Maine Partnership Policy. - 4.
 Consumer protection requirements.
 The policy must satisfy the federal consumer protection requirements of Social Security Act ("SSA") § 1917(b)(1)(C)(iii)(III) (42 U.S.C. § 1396p(b)(1)(C)(iii)(III)), which incorporates by reference designated provisions of the Model Act and Model Regulation adopted by the National Association of Insurance Commissioners.
 See Section C below for a discussion of the certification process. - 5.
 Inflation protection.
 Pursuant to SSA § 1917(b)(1)(C)(iii)(IV) (42 U.S.C. § 1396p(b)(1)(C)(iii)(IV)), the policy must provide inflation protection if the insured individual has not attained age 76 as of the purchase date of his or her policy or certificate.
-Every insurer must also offer each policyholder or certificate holder, regardless of age, the option to buy a higher level of inflation protection consistent with the requirements of Bureau of Insurance Rule 425.
-As discussed more fully in Bulletin 369, the required levels of inflation protection are: - Through age 60: either compound interest of at least 3% or benefits linked to the consumer price index (CPI-U); - Ages 61 through 75: simple or compound interest of at least 3% or benefits linked to the consumer price index (CPI-U); - Age 76 and higher: no inflation protection required.
+(Every insurer must also offer each policyholder or certificate holder, regardless of age, the option to buy a higher level of inflation protection consistent with the requirements of Bureau of Insurance Rule 425.)
+In an effort to give insurers more flexibility in offering Partnership policies and to give consumers greater incentive to purchase Partnership policies, we have made the inflation protection requirements for Partnership qualified policies more flexible.
+As discussed more fully in Bulletin 419, the revised required levels of inflation protection are:

+- Through age 60: either compound interest of at least 1% or benefits linked to the consumer price index (CPI-U); - Ages 61 through 75: simple or compound interest of at least 1% or benefits linked to the consumer price index (CPI-U); - Age 76 and higher: no inflation protection required.